kdsuneraavinash/theme_provider/README.md

 - [ ] Ids for theme_prociders to allow multiple theme providers
 - [ ] Add example to demostrate persistence

+## Bugs/Requests

+If you encounter any problems feel free to open an issue.
+If you feel the library is missing a feature, feel free to file an issue.
+Pull request are also welcome.

 ## Getting Started

 For help getting started with Flutter, view our online [documentation](https://flutter.io/).